ForeachCookieInJarGrowALittle/CredSafe/README.md

-## CredSafe
+## PSVault

-Module for working with remote credentials
+Module for working with credentials remote or locally without the need to remember who stored the credential on which computer in order to decrypt.
+Kind of like KeePass.

-Authored by Daniel Gruber de Alencar
+Authored by SomeRandomUserID Gruber de Alencar

 Details of how to create a Module in this way can be found here